 Wet & Forget

-- Oversaw the brand protection and enforcement strategy for the, now postponed, 2020 Tokyo Olympics.
+- Oversaw the brand protection and enforcement strategy for the 2020 Tokyo Olympics.

 Vodafone Group PLC